Ahad Ha'am: Ha-Shiloah

-Visits to Palestine
+Visits to Eretz Israel

-Ahad Ha'am travelled frequently to Palestine and published reports about the progress of Jewish settlement there.
-They were generally glum.
+Asher Ginsberg travelled frequently to Palestine and published reports about the progress of Jewish settlement there.
+The essays were generally critical, focusing on the shortcomings of the movement.
 They reported on hunger, on Arab dissatisfaction and unrest, on unemployment, and on people leaving Palestine.
-In an essay soon after his 1891 journey to the area he warned against the 'great error', noticeable among Jewish settlers, of treating the fellahin with contempt, of regarding 'all Arabs a(s) savages of the desert, a people similar to a donkey'.
+In an essay soon after his 1891 journey to the area he warned against the 'great error', believing the movement was doomed to failure with resistance in land purchases, local attitudes, economic feasibility, and lack of nationalist motivation.

-Ahad Ha'am made his first trip to Palestine in 1891.
-The trip was prompted by concern that the Jaffa members of B'nai Moshe were mishandling land purchases for prospective immigrants and contributing to soaring land prices.
-His reputation as Zionism's major internal critic has its roots in the essay "A Truth from Eretz Yisrael" published in pamphlet form shortly after his visit in 1891, in which he explained in part: